 Soundlands is offering an opportunity for sound artists to create a new sound artwork as part of the Bangor Sound City project.
 Two successful artists will be selected to create an installation or performance for the city of Bangor, North Wales, and Cwm Idwal, Snowdonia.
 The works may be original or re-worked for the new context but must not have been previously shown in Wales in any form.
 They will be shown between June and July 2015.

 You want to know more?
 Here is the link to Soundlands page

-What a great news today!
+What great news today!

 The month-long competition was launched by the UK Association of National Park Authorities, in association with its partner Merrell, to highlight this year’s National Parks Week* which runs from July 30-August 5.
-The Winning Landscapes competition attracted nearly 400 entries and I’m very happy that judge picked mine shot as a winner.
+The Winning Landscapes competition attracted nearly 400 entries and I’m very happy that the judge picked my shot as a winner.